codeplaysoftware/portDNN/README.md

 * Building documentation requires Doxygen and Graphviz/Dot.
 Tested against versions 1.8.11 and 2.38.0 respectively.

-### Building SYCL-DNN
+### Building portDNN

-SYCL-DNN uses CMake as its build system.
-There are provisions in the CMake files for downloading SYCL-DNN's dependencies automatically, for finding other dependencies and for selecting which bits of SYCL-DNN to build.
+portDNN uses CMake as its build system.
+There are provisions in the CMake files for downloading portDNN's dependencies automatically, for finding other dependencies and for selecting which bits of portDNN to build.
 All these configuration options can be found in the main CMakeLists.txt for the project and will show up in the CMake GUI if you use it.
 By default, the tests and library will be built, but not the benchmarks.

 It is recommended to leave the option `SNN_DOWNLOAD_MISSING_DEPS` set to on.
-This will automatically download the source libraries necessary for SYCL-DNN to build and run (such as Google Test, Google benchmark and the Eigen linear algebra library).
-Even if you already have these on your machine, downloading them as part of the SYCL-DNN means a more consistent configuration.
+This will automatically download the source libraries necessary for portDNN to build and run (such as Google Test, Google benchmark and the Eigen linear algebra library).
+Even if you already have these on your machine, downloading them as part of the portDNN means a more consistent configuration.

 #### Building with ComputeCpp